mindsphere/mindconnect-nodejs/CONTRIBUTING.md

 * Coding
 * etc.

 Please check for the issues in the project and look for unassigned ones or create a new one.
-The good issues for newcomers are marked with **help-wanted** and **good-first-issue**.
+The good issues for newcomers are marked with **good-first-issue**.

 Working together in an open and welcoming environment is the foundation of our success, so please respect our [Code of Conduct](CODE_OF_CONDUCT.md).